complexdatacollective/documentation.networkcanvas.com/_how-to/choosing-hardware.md

 ---
 title: Choosing a Hardware Device for Interviewer
-wip: true
+wip: false
 ---
-Choosing a device for running Interviewer is an important step in optimizing the quality of the
+Choosing a device for running Interviewer is an important step in optimizing the quality of the data that you collect, as well as the overall workflow of running a Network Canvas study.

 ## Key Concerns